 Today we are going to explore the world of RAW desserts.

-Back when I started this blog, I became a bit of a raw desserts connoisseur.
-Raw desserts can be a bit intimating for beginners.
+Back when I started this blog, I became a bit of a raw dessert connoisseur.
+Raw desserts can be a bit intimidating for beginners.
 I know this first hand; I used to be terrified of them.
 However, as anyone will tell you, they are surprisingly simple to make.